 About the Cryosphere

-The cryosphere1 is a component of the Earth System that includes solid precipitation, snow cover, sea ice, lake and river ice, glaciers, ice caps, ice sheets, permafrost, and seasonally frozen ground2.
+The cryosphere1 is the part of the Earth system that includes solid precipitation, snow, sea ice, lake and river ice, icebergs, glaciers and ice caps, ice sheets and ice shelves, and permafrost and seasonally frozen ground2.
 The cryosphere is global, existing not just in the Arctic, Antarctic and mountain regions, but at all latitudes and in approximately one hundred countries.
 The cryosphere provides some of the most useful indicators of climate change, yet is one the most under-sampled domains of the Earth System.
 Improved cryospheric monitoring and integration of that monitoring is essential to fully assess, predict, and adapt to climate variability and change.

 - Snow: snow water equivalent (SWE), depth, extent, density, grain size, albedo